jaytlang/asys/README.txt

 that's done, type `make sim` and you're off and running -- along with any other top-level makefile you command you want to.

+One more thing!
+I welcome contributions.
+Run `make format` before you commit on your branch (I'll make this a pre-commit hook eventually) and then send me a patch!